Oh, no! You are looking at the dreaded 404 message.

 - Organize a tour of our museum for your students or come to our events for an up-close and personal look at how science and technology influence our lives everyday.

-- Check out our Scientific Adventurers for thoughtful and revealing videos of a number of significant 20th-century scientists.
+- Check out Women in Science for thoughtful and revealing videos of a number of significant 20th-century scientists.

 - Consider adding Science Matters to your curriculum this year.
 The research and debate approach gives students a real understanding of the impacts (both good and bad) of man-made materials.

-- Search our digital collections and oral histories, invaluable resources for the study of the history of science.
+- Search our digital collections, invaluable resources for the study of the history of science.